An energy stable and conservative multiplicative dynamical low-rank discretization for the Su-Olson problem: Thermal radiative transfer

 where an integration over the directional domain $[-1,1]$ is denoted by $\langle \cdot \rangle_\mu$.
 The speed of light is denoted by $c$ and the variable $\sigma$ represents the opacity that encodes the rate at which particles are absorbed by the background medium.
 The black body radiation $B(T)$ at the material temperature $T$ can be described by the Stefan-Boltzmann law

 where $a = \frac{4\sigma_{\text{SB}}}{c}$ is the radiation density constant and $\sigma_{\text{SB}}$ the Stefan-Boltzmann constant.
+Further information on the thermal radiative transfer equations and their relevance in physics can be found in \cite{Pomraning1973,bellglasstone1970,HowellMengucDaunSiegel2020}.
 The above set of equations is not closed.
 To determine a relation between the temperature $T$ and the internal energy $e(T)$ we follow the ideas of Pomraning \cite{pomraning1979} and Su and Olson \cite{suolson1997} and set $e(T) = \alpha B(T)$.
 From this point on, we call $\alpha B(T)$ the internal energy of the material.
 Further, we perform a rescaling $\tau = \frac{t}{c}$ and by an abuse of notation write $t$ instead of $\tau$ in the remainder.
 This leads to the system

 where without loss of generality we assume $\alpha=1$.
-This system is a closed linearized internal energy model that is analytically solvable and commonly used as a benchmark for numerical examples \cite{olson2000, mcclarren2008, mcclarren2008-2, mcclarrenhauck2010}.
+This system is a closed linearized internal energy model that is analytically solvable and commonly used as a benchmark for numerical examples \cite{olson2000,mcclarren2008-2, mcclarrenhauck2010}.
 In the following, we call equations \eqref{eqs:Su-Olson} the \textit{Su-Olson problem}.
 Note that for the moment we omit initial and boundary conditions.

-In \cite{einkemmerhuying2021} it has been shown that for deriving an efficient dynamical low-rank scheme for the Boltzmann-BGK equation it is crucial to consider a multiplicative splitting of the distribution function.
+In \cite{einkemmerhuying2021} it has been shown that for deriving an efficient dynamical low-rank scheme for the isothermal Boltzmann-BGK equation it is crucial to consider a multiplicative splitting of the distribution function.
 This allows one to separate a generally not low-rank Maxwellian from a remaining low-rank function $g$, to which the DLRA scheme is subsequently applied.
 The considered Su-Olson problem is similar in structure to this equation.
-To transfer knowledge of the construction of efficient dynamical low-rank schemes from the Su-Olson problem to more general kinetic equations, we have decided on a multiplicative splitting of the distribution function of the form
+To transfer knowledge of the construction of stable efficient dynamical low-rank schemes from the Su-Olson problem to more general kinetic equations, we have decided on a multiplicative splitting of the distribution function of the form